TravelMapping/HighwayData/hwy_data/BRA-SP/brasp/README.md

 * SP-300 is closed to all traffic west of BR-262.
 * SP-463's south end is [clearly marked](https://www.google.com/maps/@-21.5718331,-50.4376207,3a,15.4y,232.04h,86.32t/data=!3m6!1e1!3m4!1sNFnuoTZ3gi1D1Be8r0LNvw!2e0!7i16384!8i8192?entry=ttu) at SP-425, even though the route continues south to Usina Clealco.
 * SP-316's north end may be slightly off.
+* SP-355's route thru Nova Aliança is from the 2017 map; destination signs point via a one-way loop around downtown.
+Its route thru Mendonça is a guess based on destination signs and the 2017 map.
 * SP-613's east end is east of downtown Teodoro Sampaio, where it becomes SPA-000/563.
 However, SPA-000/563 is not signed and neither is SP-613 thru Teodoro Sampaio.

 Acessos and Interligações: